-oung guns in Oregon will get a number of special big game hunts to apply for in 2018.
-The new 2018 Oregon Big Game Regulations are out, and there are many youth hunts for kids only, plus guaranteed first-time tags in the general big game tag drawing again in 2018.
+oung guns in Oregon will get a number of special big game hunts to apply for in 2022.
+The new 2022 Oregon Big Game Regulations are out, and there are many youth hunts for kids only, plus guaranteed first-time tags in the general big game tag drawing again in 2022.

 Also, the Mentored Youth Hunter Program allows kids who haven't yet passed Hunter Education to hunt under the close supervision of an adult.
-OHA recently helped raise the upper age limit for mentoring to 16.
+OHA recently helped raise the upper age limit for mentoring to 15.

 Oregon will offer fall youth hunts again this coming season for deer, elk and antelope.
-The new regulations list 33 youth deer hunts, 58 youth elk hunts, and 4 youth antelope hunts, including a Hart Mountain Refuge hunt.
+The new regulations list eight youth buck deer hunts, 29 youth antlerless deer hunts 52 youth elk hunts, and four youth antelope hunts, including a Hart Mountain Refuge hunt.
 The deadline to apply is May 15.

 Oregon's "first-time hunter" program allows a hunter under age 18 who is unsuccessful in the controlled hunt drawing for deer or elk tags to reapply for a controlled hunt having a minimum number of tags and be guaranteed a first-time tag.

-For more details about Oregon's "First-time hunter program," see the 2018 Oregon Big Game Regulations.
-For more information about Oregon's Mentored Youth Hunter Program for kids ages 9 through 15, visit the ODFW web site at www.dfw.state.or.us ouths up to age 16 are now eligible to participate in the Mentored Youth Hunter Program thanks to a new law OHA introduced and helped pass.
+For more details about Oregon's First-Time Hunter program, which OHA helped create, and Oregon's Mentored Youth Hunter Program for kids ages 9 through 15, see the 2022 Oregon Big Game Regulations in outdoor stores or at MyODFW.com ouths up to age 16 are now eligible to participate in the Mentored Youth Hunter Program thanks to a new law OHA introduced and helped pass.